deleisha/evt-tls/README.md

 The evt-tls will evaluate and try to support other TLS library like libtls, mbedtls etc.

-Keep Watching for 'More Actions on This Space'
+`Keep Watching for More Actions on This Space`

 # How the evt-tls work
 evt-tls uses the BIO-pair from OpenSSL, which is the suggested way, for using TLS engine for handling network I/O(nio) independently.
 Hence, user is responsible for nio and feed TLS engine with whatever data we receive from network.
 Evt will unwrap the data and give you application data via a callback.
 It also wraps data and write to network.

 # How to work with evt-tls
-Sample integrations and usage can be found in `sample/libuv-tls` for integration with libuv.
-'Integrations with other libraries are most welcome for contributions'.
+Sample integrations and usage can be found in `sample/libuv-tls` for integration with libuv. `Integrations with other libraries are most welcome for contributions`.
 Sample usage can also be seen at `evt_test.c`.
-These are the sources of tutorials until a better document comes.
-'If anybody want to contribute doc, Most welcome.'
+These are the sources of tutorials until a better document comes. `If anybody want to contribute doc, Most welcome.`
 ```C
 #include "uv_tls.h"